New video: Eat Budwig Clinic’s Chocolate Mousse!

-Want to learn how chocolate mousse may be part of a cancer-reversal strategy?
-And by the same logic, a cancer-preventative one too?
+Want to learn how chocolate mousse may be part of a health strategy?

 In November, I studied with Dr. Lloyd Jenkins, who runs the Budwig Clinic in Malaga Spain, on the southern coast.
 He is the only doctor endorsed by seven-time Nobel Prize-nominated Dr. Johanna Budwig.
 She was a genius: a pharmacologist, cancer research scientist, biochemist, and physicist.
 Read about one of the most practical and high-impact habits Dr. Budwig used, studying at the Budwig Clinic, here on this video…..and/or read my report about it, and the recipe, below the video.

 Dr. Budwig was Germany’s Senior Expert for fats and pharmaceutical drugs and came to be considered one of the world’s leading authorities on fats and oils.
 She wrote about animal studies showing that subjects who ate BAD fats (as most Americans do) greedily consume 5-6 times more food than animals fed a healthy diet with good essential fatty acids.
 That’s because the body craves more and more, trying to get the essential fats for healthy functioning.
 Obviously this contributes to our obesity epidemic, which occurs in animals fed bad fats, as well.